Google Chrome is the most reliable and most used web browser worldwide. It is ruling the market with 55.83% market share in November, 2016.

 - Press Windows + R keys and add C:\Windows\System32\drivers\etc and hit Enter.

 - You will find the Host file, delete it.

 - Open the Host file with text editor and remove the website & IP address you are searching for (if it is inside Host file).

-- Save it and browse that website again, there will be no error.
+- Save it and surf that website again, there will be no error.

 Still facing problem with your Google Chrome Browser?